SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 store data in a bucket that is public accessible e.g. no authentication needed.
 You can read more about how to make your buckets public [here](https://cloud.google.com/storage/docs/access-control/making-data-public).

-## Container registry
+## Artifact registry

-You should hopefully at this point have seen the strength of using containers e.g. Docker.
+You should hopefully at this point have seen the strength of using containers to create reproducible environments.
 They allow us to specify exactly the software that we want to run inside our VMs.
-However, you should already have run into two problems with docker
+However, you should already have run into two problems with containers

 * Building process can take a lot of time
 * Docker images can be large

 For this reason we want to move both the building process and the storage of images to the cloud.
+In GCP the service for this is called [Artifact registry](https://cloud.google.com/artifact-registry), formerly known as Container registry.

 ### ❔ Exercises